dkeogh1/ecommerce-analysis/README.md

 # ecommerce-analysis
-Data viz and regression analysis on open-
+Data viz and regression analysis on kaggle data set.